vaikunthd/Earthquake-Forecasting/README.md

 ## 📊 Results

 The project compares the performance of different regression models in predicting earthquake magnitudes.

+*Example results:*
+- **Random Forest Regressor:** MSE = 0.2514, R² = 0.8471
+- **KNN Regressor:** MSE = 0.3168, R² = 0.8073

 Detailed results and visualizations can be found in the Jupyter Notebook.

+## ⚠️ Limitations

+- The analysis is based on historical seismic data, which may not capture all influencing geological factors.
+- Model predictions may not generalize to regions or seismic events not represented in the training data.
+- Earthquake forecasting remains inherently uncertain due to the complex and chaotic nature of seismic activity.

 ## 🔮 Future Visions